Dr. Scott Sanderson

 The older we get, the less efficient we get at making vitamin D from the sun.
 A person at 70 makes 1/4th less vitamin D from the sun than they did when they were 20.

 Vitamin D also plays a crucial role in calcium absorption.
 Even if you take the right amount of calcium, it won’t be properly absorbed without the right amount of Vitamin D. Without vitamin D, no more than 10-15% of dietary calcium is absorbed from the gut.
 A lack of Vitamin D can lead to poor bone health, which becomes more of a problem the older you get.
 In addition to its benefits for your bone health, Vitamin D has also been found to be crucial to boosting and maintaining your immune system.

-For more information on the nutrition and diet services we offer at Elite Health, contact us at (808) 784-7041 to find out how we can help you enjoy a better quality of life.
+For more information on the nutrition and diet services we offer, contact us at (808) 784-7041 to find out how we can help you enjoy a better quality of life.